DariaPrzytula/Property-Prices-in-Gdansk/README.md

 ## Project: Property Prices in Gdańsk, Poland
 This project is aimed at analyzing apartment prices in Gdansk, Poland.
 It contains several visualizations, including:

-Scatter plots showing the relationship between apartment price and size in different districts of Gdansk.\
+* Scatter plots showing the relationship between apartment price and size in different districts of Gdansk.\
-A histogram showing the distribution of apartment prices in Gdansk.\
+* The Histogram showing the distribution of apartment prices in Gdansk.\
-Bar plots showing the average apartment prices in different districts of Gdansk.\
+* Bar plots showing the average apartment prices in different districts of Gdansk.\

 Additionally, the project includes a machine learning model that allows for the prediction of apartment prices based on several factors, such as size, year of construction, number of rooms, floor, and district.

 # Requirements